Next Practice Offering

 Cost

-Welcome to our 2025-2026 schedule of Art & Soul of Insight Dialogue, a monthly series that continues with online mini retreats and occasional in person offerings.
+Welcome to our 2026 spring schedule of Art & Soul of Insight Dialogue, a monthly series that continues with online mini retreats and occasional in person offerings.

 Insight Dialogue is an interpersonal meditation practiced in direct, face-to-face, heart-to-heart relational contact.
 We will practice together in dyads and small groups with the six meditation guidelines - pause, relax, open, attune to emergence, listen deeply and speak the truth - and explore the power of relationship in awakening.

 We hope you will join us and taste the joyful potential for release and freedom often hidden in our everyday relations.
 You are invited to attend any and all of these sessions.
-There will be periods of silent meditation practice, dharma talk, relational meditation practice and mindful movement with Annie Hoffman.
+There will be periods of silent meditation practice, dharma talk, relational meditation practice and mindful movement.

 You are welcome to come to any and all of our practice sessions.